• ARTWORK

 PHOTO|VIDEO

-Exhibition Location: Smart Museum of Art, Chicago
+Location: Smart Museum of Art, Chicago

 Exhibited Works: Tobacco Project — 1st Class, Traveling Down the River, Tobacco Book, and sketches.